OSINTI4L/cupidcr4wl/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;```python3 cc.py -u username```

+>Due to how different platforms structure their usernames it is recommended to run your target username in multiple different variations.
+E.g., janedoe,'jane doe',jane-doe,jdoe.

-3) To perform a search of multiple usernames:
+3) To perform a search of multiple usernames separate them by commas (with no spaces):

 &nbsp;&nbsp;&nbsp;&nbsp;```python3 cc.py -u username1,username2,username3```